-Number of retail clients Firms should report the number of retail clients paying for paying for ongoing advice ongoing advice services (i.e. paying ongoing adviser charges) at services at the end of the the end of the reporting period. reporting period (row 12) This would include any retail clients who have an ongoing adviser charging agreement, even if the adviser charges due are, fully or partially, offset with trail commission received from a retail investment product provider in respective of an investment held by that retail client before 31 December 2012.
+Firms should report the number of retail clients paying for ongoing advice services (i.e. paying ongoing adviser charges) at the end of the reporting period.

+This would include any retail clients who have an ongoing adviser charging agreement, even if the adviser charges due are, fully or partially, offset with trail commission received from a retail investment product provider in respective of an investment held by that retail client before 31 December 2012.
 Any retail clients on a contract entered into before 31 December 2012, whereby the retail client has not entered into an ongoing adviser charging agreement and any ongoing advice received is fully funded through provider commission, should be excluded.
-Any such commission payments would need to meet the rules in COBS 6.1A.4AR and COBS 6.1A.4AG.
+Any such commission payments would need to meet the rules in COBS 6.1A.4AR and COBS

+6.1A.4AAG.
 Number of retail clients who start paying for ongoing advice services during the reporting period (row 13) Firms should report the number of retail clients that started paying for an ongoing advice service (i.e. paying ongoing adviser charges) within the reporting period.
 This could include: • new retail clients to the firm that agreed to start paying for an ongoing advice service; • existing retail clients of the firm that may, for example, have previously received an initial advice service but had started paying for ongoing advice in the reporting period; • existing retail clients of the firm that were previously on a commission-based agreement established before 31 December 2012, but moved to an adviser charging agreement and started paying ongoing adviser charges in the reporting period.
 Number of retail clients who stop paying for ongoing advice services during the reporting period (row 14) Firms should report the number of retail clients that were paying an adviser charge for ongoing advice during the reporting period, but stopped paying for ongoing advice by the end of the reporting period.